tplaygd/Custom-Chat-System/README.md

 The point of this chat system is allow players from all age groups and all regions talk without restrictions.

-# Tutorial how to make secure custom chat where players will not abuse whitespaces and rich text
+# Tutorial how to make good and secure custom chat

 Step 1: Chat system (the most important step)